duanewood/cloudli/README.md

-[Load Index](#es:load-index)|Load an index from a set of documents in firestore [Search](#es:search)|Searches for text in a defined index with optional highlighting [Reindex](#es:reindex)|Reindex documents to a new index mapping and adjust read and write aliases [Create Index and Reload](#es:create-reload-index)|Create a new index mapping, reload documents from firebase and adjust read and write aliases
+[Load Index](#es:load-index)|Load an index from a set of documents in firestore [Search](#es:search)|Searches for text in a defined index with optional highlighting [Reindex](#es:reindex)|Reindex documents to a new index mapping and adjust read and write aliases [Create Index and Reload](#es:create-reload-index)|Create a new index mapping, reload documents from firestore and adjust read and write aliases

 **Note**: Cloud Firestore and Elasticsearch commands can be used independently (with the exception of [Load Index](#es:load-index) and [Create Index and Reload](#es:create-reload-index), which index documents from firestore).